 Skincare Brand Jordan Samuel Is Riding A Direct-To-Consumer Model To $1M In Sales This Year

-Skincare customers can buy a product from Jordan Samuel for less than it costs to attend the Pacific Northwest Ballet, where founder Jordan Samuel Pacitti spent 11 years as a professional dancer.
+Skincare customers can buy a product from Jordan Samuel Skin for less than it costs to attend the Pacific Northwest Ballet, where founder Jordan Samuel Pacitti spent 11 years as a professional dancer.
 The brand’s relatively low prices for the prestige segment are both strategic and principled.
 Pacitti doesn’t want quality skincare to be overly precious and is intent on delivering approachable, multistep solutions through direct-to-consumer distribution.
 “A lot of things coming out now are just redundant products.
 Pick up your moisturizer and eye cream, chances are they’re going to have the exact same ingredients, especially if they’re from the same brand,” he says.
 “I encourage more experimentation, using less, and having it work smarter and be better for you.”
 Beauty Independent spoke to Pacitti about his transition from ballet to beauty, physical retail possibilities, the effects of influencers, profitability and Jordan Samuel’s forthcoming million-dollar milestone.